delvinso/perl_scripts/README.md

 # perl_scripts

-Random assortment and snippets of perl scripts from in class assignments.
+Random assortment and snippets of perl scripts.